Aim: “to define a universal master algorithm for prediction of signals of interest to the radio amateur“

 Recommendation ITU-R P.526 is just one of many publications containing algorithms.
 If, for example, one station is ‘in the clutter’, moving through a town, a different algorithm would be used to describe propagation in this multi-path environment.
 This second algorithm would modify the first.
 And a third algorithm would be needed to describe how the received signal would likely vary in the long term.

 Ultimately, a clutch of algorithms is needed to best model the path and resulting received signal and those vary depending on the path geometry, propagation mode and technology.
 This algorithm amalgamation is the classic approach used in propagation modelling tools.

-I’m most familiar with tools like HTZ and ICS Telecom from ATDI but there are many.
+Having input pseudocode to HTZ Warfare and ICS Telecom, I’m most familiar with those tools from ATDI, but there are many.
 There are several in the amateur domain based on the professional tools and algorithms such as Radio Mobile by Roger Coudé, VE2DBE.

 So, propagation modelling – and hence propagation prediction – requires a clutch of algorithms.

 The professional tools use a decision map to determine which algorithms to use.
 Here’s an example taken from Rec.
 ITU-R P526-10.

 The algorithms are annotated by the paragraph character (§).
 Each END mark shows the recommended algorithm.
 If the path suggests diffraction over the horizon, §3.1 should be applied with its ten pages of formulae and nomographs.
 The §3.1 algorithms would then be added to those from other publications such as Recommendation ITU-R P.525-3 Calculation of Free-Space Attenuation to define path loss due to free-space plus diffraction – and so on.
 Every technology and propagation mode can be modelled using this approach.
 Each algorithm is what I term on this website a propagation primitive.

 But there are no such primitives targeting amateur radio.